Starting Probate without a Will

-“Can I start a probate in California without a copy of the will?”
+“Can I start a probate in California without a will?”

 There are a few different situations in which this might come up.
 Generally, when a person dies and they had a will, whoever has the original will files it with the clerk of the court in the county where the decedent (person who died) lived.
 The person who has the original will must file it within 30 days.